Doping-induced nematic and stripe orders within the charge density wave state of TiSe$_2$: Minimal lattice model

-\emph{Minimal lattice model with interactions.}--- The continuum $\boldsymbol{k} \cdot \boldsymbol{p}$ model provides a compelling basic understanding of the CDW phase diagram as a function of doping, purely based on energetic considerations.
-To obtain a more refined understanding based on a model which includes microscopic interactions, we now consider a tight-binding lattice model and study its ground state phase diagram within Hartree-Fock theory.
-We construct a minimal tight-binding model which accurately captures the band dispersion and eigenstate symmetry near the Fermi level and reproduces the low-energy $\boldsymbol{k} \cdot \boldsymbol{p}$ model when expanded near $\Gamma$ and $M$.
+The continuum $\boldsymbol{k} \cdot \boldsymbol{p}$ model provides a compelling basic understanding of the CDW phase diagram as a function of doping, purely based on energetic considerations.
+To obtain a more refined understanding based on a model which includes microscopic interactions, we now consider an effective tight-binding model and study its ground state phase diagram within Hartree-Fock theory. {The realistic tight-binding model of TiSe$_2$ would consist of at least 7 orbitals per unit cell: the four $\{p_x,p_y\}$ orbitals from the two Se atoms, and the approximate $t_{2g}$ triplet of $d$ orbitals $\{d_{ab},d_{bc},d_{ca}\}$ from the Ti, where $a,b,c$ are the approximately cubic axes pointing along the Ti-Se bonds (see e.g. Ref.~\cite{Kaneko18} for an 11-orbital model).
+To simplify the problem, here we} construct a minimal {three-orbital} tight-binding model which accurately captures the band dispersion and eigenstate symmetry near the Fermi level and reproduces the low-energy $\boldsymbol{k} \cdot \boldsymbol{p}$ model when expanded near $\Gamma$ and $M$.
 As such, the tight-binding model can be viewed as a lattice regularization of the $\boldsymbol{k} \cdot \boldsymbol{p}$ model.
 Furthermore, the tight-binding model breaks the artificial independent conservation of the charge of the conduction and valence bands present in the $\boldsymbol{k}\cdot\boldsymbol{p}$ model.

-Our minimal lattice model is a three-orbital model, with $d_{z^2},p_x,p_y$ orbitals sitting at the same 2D triangular lattice sites.
-The $d_{z^2}$ orbital transforms as $A_{1g}$ and constitutes the conduction band, whereas the $p_x,p_y$ orbitals transform as $E_u$ and form the valence bands.
-We include hoppings up to third nearest neighbours for $d_{z^2}$, nearest neighbour $\sigma$ and $\pi$ hopping for $p_x,p_y$, and an interorbital hopping $t_{dp}$:
+Our minimal three-orbital lattice model exhibits $d_{z^2},p_x,p_y$-like orbitals sitting at the same 2D triangular lattice sites.
+The $d_{z^2}$ orbital transforms as $A_{1g}$ and constitutes the conduction band, whereas the $\{p_x,p_y\}$ orbitals transform as $E_u$ and form the valence bands.
+We include hoppings up to third nearest neighbours for $d_{z^2}$, nearest neighbour $\sigma$ and $\pi$ hopping for $\{p_x,p_y\}$, and an interorbital hopping $t_{dp}$: